Application Process and Prioritization Tool

 How does HSC Rent and Utility Assistance Work?

-Have all documents ready and submit them when applying.
-This is not required, but does decreases time spent gathering documentation after the fact.
+Have all documents ready when applying.
+You are not required to submit documents with your application, but having them ready does decrease time spent gathering documentation after the fact.
 Tenants can still apply even if they do not have all of the documents needed, but they will need to supply documentation within 48 hours of being reached by a processing agency.

 Make sure that the contact information provided in the application is correct.